 - 1.1 The Council is the Admissions Authority for all maintained and voluntary controlled schools within Derby City, therefore must comply with the statutory duty to consult on any changes to its admission arrangements on behalf of those schools before they are determined and published in the year preceding admission.

-- 1.2 For the academic year 2015-2016 the consultation must be completed by 1 March 2014 and a decision taken on the proposed arrangements by 15 April 2014.
+- 1.2 For the academic year 2015-2016, the consultation on admission arrangements must have been completed by 1 March 2014 and a decision taken on the proposed arrangements by 15 April 2014.

-- 1.3 Derby's proposed admission arrangements as set out in Appendix 2 will be consulted on from 3 January 2014 until 28 February 2014 with the following groups and partners:-
+- 1.3 Derby's proposed admission arrangements as set out in Appendix 2 was consulted on from 3 January 2014 until 28 February 2014 with the following groups and partners:-

 - Diocese of Nottingham Education Service

 - Church of England Diocesan Board

 - Parents

 - Community groups

 - Derby's own admission authority schools (including Academies and Free Schools)

 - Derbyshire County Council

 - Nottingham City Council

+- 1.4 No responses or concerns have been received to the proposed admission arrangements for maintained and voluntary controlled schools within Derby for the 2015-2016 academic year.